carneades/carneades.github.io/src/content/fixed/about.md

 - (re)constructing arguments using a rulebase of argumentation schemes
 - visualizing arguments in diagrams (argument maps)
-- critically evaluating arguments, using a formal model of structured argument based on argumentation schemes and Dung abstract argumentation frameworks
+- critically evaluating arguments, using argumentation schemes and a formal model of structured argument.
 - serializing and interchanging arguments using our own Carneades Argument Format (CAF) as well as the Argument Interchange Format (AIF)